joshcrain/joshcrain.io/notes/2019/a-run.md

 ---
-pageTitle: A Run
+title: A Run
 tags: ['notes', 'narrative']

-metaDescription: That was the night I planned to run six but instead ended up on a gravel road in the middle of a twelve-mile loop...
+description: That was the night I planned to run six but instead ended up on a gravel road in the middle of a twelve-mile loop...
 date: 2019-05-29
 ---